-The Patriot Project was found by Dr. Tim Novelli, and this inspired organization started after one life changing weekend.
+The Patriot Project was found by Dr. Timothy P. Novelli, and this inspired organization started after one life changing weekend.

 No one tells the story better than the man himself.

 In 2002, President George W. Bush signed Public Law 107-135, legislation that ensured that chiropractic would become a permanent benefit for recipients of veterans’ health care services.
 As a result, chiropractic care was gradually added to more than 30 VA medical centers.

 In the remaining 120 VA treatment facilities, however—including those in several major metropolitan areas, the chiropractic care benefit has remained virtually nonexistent.

 All veterans with service-related disabilities are supposed to have access to chiropractic care; if not at a hospital then in the civilian community.
 Chiropractic treatment is a standard VA benefit and no VA facility can deny the essential health benefits.

 Chiropractic physicians are considered specialists with the Veteran Administration and with the Department of Defense, which means the Veteran must request from their PCP approval for them to receive chiropractic treatment.

 Problem #1: Vets DO NOT KNOW they have chiropractic benefits.